rolandbernard/thesis-axiom-weakening/notes/Thesis/Content/RBox Refinement.md

 ### Role Hierarchies in $\mathcal{ALCH}$

 To avoid these complications, we will first consider the simple case of weakening role hierarchies in $\mathcal{ALCH}$. $\mathcal{ALCH}$ supports only simple RIAs, and does not have any of the restrictions that are present in $\mathcal{SROIQ}$.

-Also, we can note that
+Also, we can note that any ALCH ontology is also a SROIQ ontology if we allow cycles in the RIA concerning simple roles.

 Explain obvious weakening